AAS Products: Q & A

 Q4: How do I decide what is the right product to use for my project?

-In case of questions about your specific project, you are welcome to send your project details to our customer projects team using request support form.
+In case of questions about your specific project, you are welcome to send your project details to our customer projects team using the request support form.
 They would be happy to understand the project requirements and provide recommendations for using the right product(s).

 Q5: Is it possible to combine different product materials for a project?